Improving Lives, One Patient and One Smile at a Time

 - Doctorate of Dental Surgery – Indiana University School of Dentistry

 Now is an exciting time to practice dentistry.
-Advances in technology, materials, and techniques all mean better care, more options, and the best results for patients.
-As a dentist, it’s my responsibility to remain current on the trends and developments.
-Each year I complete many hours of continuing dental education through study clubs and courses through the University of Washington, online classes, and attend local, regional, and national dental meetings.
+Advances in technology, materials, and techniques all mean better care, more options, and the best results for my patients.
+As a dentist, it is my responsibility to remain current on the latest trends and developments.
+Each year I complete 23 hours of continuing dental education through study clubs and courses through the University of Washington, online classes, and attend local, regional, and national dental meetings.

 I grew up a native of the Pacific Northwest, on the eastside of Seattle in the city of Redmond, and moved to what is now Sammamish in high school.
-My college years were spent between Eastern Washington University and Oregon State University in Corvallis.
-After nine years in Oregon, I moved my family to Indianapolis to complete my dental degree, we moved back to Sammamish in 2007 and started my Shoreline practice in 2008.
+My college years were spent between Eastern Washington University and Oregon State University in Corvallis, OR.
+After nine years in Oregon, I moved my family to Indianapolis to complete my dental degree.
+We moved back to Sammamish in 2007 and started my Shoreline practice in 2008.
 Much of my inspiration to become a dentist was due to my father having a dental practice in Redmond for almost 40 years.
 Through his example I saw the positive impact a dentist could have on people's lives.

 My amazing wife Irley and I met at Oregon State.
-She does the books for the practice, keeps us all organized, and is pursuing a business degree.
+She does the books for the practice, keeps us all organized, and is pursuing a business degree at University of Washington, Bothell.

 Together we have three great kids: two sons and a daughter, all in school, who keep us busy with their extracurricular activities.
-We also have four chickens, a parakeet named Roger, a cat named Olive, and a Golden Retriever named Maybe.
+We also have five chickens, a parakeet named Roger, two cats Olive and Pip, and a Golden Retriever named Maybe.

 I love the outdoors and all the Pacific Northwest has to offer.
 Our family ties run deep, from Oregon’s Willamette Valley through Seattle, Port Townsend, and up to Alaska.
 I love exploring and learning about our amazing region.